 A twice weekly class, K – 6th, consists of music theory, appreciation and performance skills.
 Flutophone instruction at 3rd grade affords students a group instrumental experience.

 Heritage Christian utilizes BEYOND Technology Education curriculum.
-The curriculum consists of 4 units: Microsoft PowerPoint, Word, Excel and Publisher.
-Kindergarten - 6th grade students have the opportunity to participate in computer class once a week for.
+The curriculum consists of units covering Google Docs, Google Sheets, Google Slides.
+Kindergarten - 6th grade students have the opportunity to participate in computer class once a week for 45 minutes.
 Our goal is to guide students on how to use the computer as a tool for school work, research and lifelong learning.

 Basic elements of art instruction and art appreciation are taught by parent volunteers through specific art projects.
 Art is integrated into the curriculum by the classroom teacher.